github/docs/content/apps/creating-github-apps/creating-github-apps/creating-a-github-app.md

 ![Field for the user authorization callback URL of your GitHub App](/assets/images/github-apps/github_apps_user_authorization.png)

 {% endif %}
 1. By default, to improve your app's security, your app will use expiring user authorization tokens.
 To opt-out of using expiring user tokens, you must deselect "Expire user authorization tokens".
-To learn more about setting up a refresh token flow and the benefits of expiring user tokens, see "[Refreshing user-to-server access tokens](/apps/building-github-apps/refreshing-user-to-server-access-tokens/)."
+To learn more about setting up a refresh token flow and the benefits of expiring user tokens, see "[AUTOTITLE](/apps/creating-github-apps/authenticating-with-a-github-app/refreshing-user-to-server-access-tokens)."
   ![Option to opt-in to expiring user tokens during GitHub Apps setup](/assets/images/github-apps/expire-user-tokens-selection.png)
 1. If your app authorizes users using the OAuth flow, you can select **Request user authorization (OAuth) during installation** to allow people to authorize the app when they install it, saving a step.
 If you select this option, the "Setup URL" becomes unavailable and users will be redirected to your "User authorization callback URL" after installing the app.
-See "[Authorizing users during installation](/apps/installing-github-apps/#authorizing-users-during-installation)" for more information.
+See "[AUTOTITLE](/apps/maintaining-github-apps/installing-github-apps#authorizing-users-during-installation)" for more information.
 ![Request user authorization during installation](/assets/images/github-apps/github_apps_request_auth_upon_install.png){% ifversion device-flow-is-opt-in %}
 1. If your GitHub App will use the device flow to identify and authorize users, click **Enable Device Flow**.
-For more information about the device flow, see "[Authorizing OAuth Apps](/developers/apps/building-oauth-apps/authorizing-oauth-apps#device-flow)."
+For more information about the device flow, see "[AUTOTITLE](/apps/oauth-apps/building-oauth-apps/authorizing-oauth-apps#device-flow)."
   ![Screenshot showing field for enabling device flow](/assets/images/oauth-apps/enable-device-flow.png){% endif %}
 1. If additional setup is required after installation, add a "Setup URL" to redirect users to after they install your app.
 ![Field for the setup URL of your GitHub App ](/assets/images/github-apps/github_apps_setup_url.png)